menacit/virt_base_course/resources/lab/README.md

 Before starting with the lab tasks, the student should ensure their computer ("the lab system") has been setup and configured properly.
 The file "resources/lab\_setup.md" included in the course resource archive describes the configuration prerequisites and steps to validate them.

+### Application sources and repositories
+Not all applications and libraries are available for instant installation using a Linux distribution's standard repositories/package management tools.
+Even if available, specific required versions may not be.

+Third-party/Non-standard sources like [EPEL](https://wiki.almalinux.org/repos/Extras.html),
+[FlatHub](https://flathub.org/) and programming language-specific package repositories like ["PyPi" for Python](https://pypi.org/) are commonly used to install software dependencies.

 ### Enabling application debug logging